-Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson
+‘RHONY’ Star Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson

 Trevor Engleson has been in the news quite a bit of late because of Andrew Morton’s upcoming new book on Meghan Markle.

-According to The Mirror, the famed Princess Diana biographer claims that friends were totally shocked that the marriage ended.
+According to the Mirror, the famed Princess Diana biographer claims that friends were totally shocked that the marriage ended.
 The author claims that Meghan Markle asked for a divorce from Engleson “totally out of the blue.”

 Markle allegedly sent her engagement and wedding ring back to Engleson by registered mail.
 Even years later, Markle’s ex-husband is still angry about how the marriage ended.